 From A Certain Point Of View

-Diana and Steve’s conversation in the boat scene touches on some pretty fundamental aspects of our day to day lives, namely sex and reproduction.
+Diana and Steve’s conversation in the boat scene touches on some pretty fundamental aspects of our day to day lives — namely, sex and reproduction.
 It's hilarious that Diana is so blunt about these subjects whilst Steve awkwardly tiptoes around them, as he ultimately fails to provide satisfactory answers to her questions.
-We may laugh at their awkward conversation, but it does underscore some of our traditional, sexual hang ups.
+We may laugh at their awkward conversation, but it does underscore some of our traditional sexual hang ups.
 Why can’t people lie next to each other merely just to sleep?
 And if marriage is so prized, why does it make so many people unhappy?

 Pleasure On Paradise Island

 The biggest laugh of the boat scene definitely occurs when Steve discovers that Amazons don’t need — or even want — men to scratch their carnal itches.
-In fact, Diana's new friend is visibly stunned when she proceeds to name-drop all twelve volumes of Clio’s teachings on eroticism and pleasure.
+In fact, Diana's new friend is visibly stunned when she proceeds to name-drop the twelve volumes of Clio’s teachings on eroticism and pleasure.
 We might laugh at how Steve reacts to being broadsided by this information, but beneath the laughter, there’s an undercurrent of something more.

 After all, the fact that specifically men are labelled as unnecessary is very telling; though Clio’s fictional teachings are at odds with scholars of the time period, it’s heavily implied that Diana is pretty self-sufficient where sexual pleasure is concerned.
 Heck, she is 800 years old after all, so she's had plenty of time for some recreational experimentation on Themyscira.
 Sexual self-sufficiency is pretty forward-thinking for a woman in the early 20th Century; and her modern ideas don't stop at just masturbation.